 High Strung does not carry an inventory of tennis racquets, but we are able to help individuals in finding discontinued racquets.
-We have access to a weekly email that is send to all USRSA (United States Racquet Stringers Association) members that lists tennis racquets that people are looking for.
-We can use this service to request tennis racquets that are out of production, and since they are being supplied through other tennis professionals, there is a much less likely chance that the racquet will be a FAKE.
-Many of the more popular racquets made by companies like Babolat, Wilson, and Head, that are sold on eBay are cheap knockoffs.
+We have access to a weekly email that is send to all USRSA (United States Racquet Stringers Association) members.
+This email lists tennis racquets that USRSA members are looking for.
+We can use this service to request tennis racquets that are out of production, and since we would be purchasing the racquet from other tennis professionals, there is a much less likely chance that the racquet will be a counterfeit knockoff.
+Many of the more popular racquets made by companies such as; Babolat, Wilson, and Head, that are sold on eBay are cheap knockoffs.
 If you think you can tell the difference between a real and a fake tennis racquets, look at the following article from the Racquet Sports Industry (RSi):

 If you are interested in working with us to find you a particular new or used tennis racquet, please give us a call, and we can see what we can do for you.